spacecloud-io/space-docs/content/essentials/queries/filtering.md

 ### Example: OR

-Let's say we want to fetch information of all Fire type or Legemdary pokemons.
+Let's say we want to fetch information of all Fire-type or Legendary pokemons.
 This is how you would do it:

 <div class="row tabs-wrapper">
   <div class="col s12" style="padding:0">